Crash causes power outage for thousands in Tukwila

 Nearly 3,400 homes near Tukwila lost power Sunday morning, Seattle City Light said in a tweet.

-A car hit a pole at 24th Avenue South and South Military Road in Burien, just south of the Rainier Gold and County Club, causing the outage, city light reported.
+A car hit a pole at 24th Avenue South and South Military Road in Burien, just south of the Rainier Golf and County Club, causing the outage, City Light reported.

 Repair crews were working to restore power, and the agency said it should come back on at about 11:20 a.m.